Student Support Services for First-Generation first-year students

 - Personal guidance

-You will meet with your Peer Mentor once every other week for 50 minutes.
+You will meet with your Peer Mentor once every other week.

 Peer-led workshops and group gatherings Accordion Closed